 - What is your first week going to look like?

-- What risks will you tackle first?
+- What information will you need, first?

 - How would you approach these “x” risks?